hvianna/audioMotion.js/README.md

 audioMotion.js
 ==============

-A real-time graphic spectrum analyser and audio player using WebAudio API and canvas.
+A real-time graphic spectrum analyzer and audio player using WebAudio API and canvas.

 ## Features